artemysss11/BinanceFuturesBot/README.md

 **Contributions**
 Contributions are welcome!
 If you have improvements or feature suggestions, feel free to open an issue or submit a pull request.

+**If you are interested in buying the bot DM at telegram: t.me/ArtemysSclaping

+The price is NON NEGOCIABLE 2000$.**